Cloudxtreme/DDPS-db2dps/docs/ddps-database-server-installation.md

 Development and test are installed on 10Gb disks while the production host has a larger disk.

-The development and test hosts has two interfaces, one host-only the other behind NAT.
-This makes connecting from the development environment more consistent while still allowing internet access for software installation and update.
+The development and test hosts have two interfaces, one host-only the other behind NAT.
+This makes connecting from the development environment more consistent while still allowing Internet access for software installation and update.

 **Please install your public ssh keys on a user before executing the script - the sshd configuration is changed to no prevent password based login.**